THE RING OF THE NIBELUNG

 The 8th century old English epic Beowulf mentions Sigemund the Waelsing killing a dragon and gaining his treasure.

 Numbers in the notes are to pages in the Andrew Porter translation (Norton publishers 1977), unless otherwise noted as SS, which indicates a quote from the translation by Stewart Spencer (Thames & Hudson 1993).
 See the bibliography at the end of part four for further reading.

 Note: the musical MP3 files are somewhat large, so it may take a few seconds to load them.

 Wotan secretly plans for Siegmund to gain back the ring.
 He hopes that an independent agent will be able to accomplish what he is forbidden to do.
 However, his plan infuriates his wife Fricka.
-As goddess of the sanctity of marriage, she insists that Wotan uphold the law and withdraw his protection from the twins.
-If Wotan wants Siegmund to be truly free, he must not protect him now.
+As goddess of marriage, she insists that Wotan uphold the law and withdraw his protection from the incestuous lovers.
+If Wotan wants Siegmund truly to be free, he must not protect him now.
 Reluctantly Wotan agrees that Siegmund must die and sends Brunnhilde to announce his fate.

 Siegmund refuses Brunnhilde's promise of Valhalla and vows to kill both Sieglinde and himself before Hunding finds them.
 Moved by their love, Brunnhilde disobeys Wotan and vows to save the couple.
 However, Hunding kills Siegmund when Wotan intervenes to shatter the sword.
 Brunnhilde gathers up the broken bits of sword and gives them to Sieglinde, sending her away into the forest to bear her child, while she faces the wrath of Wotan alone.